One of my most memorable travel experiences is staying in the home of a Uros couple on their own private floating islands.

 The reeds that make up thick, dense mats that form the floating islands of the Uros villages are pointy!
 Unlike the footing you might expect on land or even on a boat, you can expect to sink into this footing with each step you take on an Uros island – especially if you are a traveler if you are fat traveler like me.

-For more ideas for Peru destinations beyond Machu Picchu, follow me on Pinterest.https://www.pinterest.com/Wander_Big/beyond-machu-picchu-peru-off-the-beaten-path/
+For more ideas for Peru destinations after Machu Picchu, Check out my article: After Machu Picchu.

-While you may have packed predominately sandals for your trip to Peru, even hiking sandals won’t make for a particularly comfortable visit to the Uros islands.
-If you plan to spend a night or two on the islands you may wish to pack – or buy locally before leaving the mainland – a pair of tennis shoes to protect your toes from uncomfortable pokes from the reed footing.
+While you may have packed mostly sandals for your trip to Peru, even hiking sandals may be uncomfortable on Uros islands.
+If you plan to spend a night or two on the islands you may wish to pack a pair of tennis shoes to protect your toes from uncomfortable pokes from the reed footing.

 2. Pack for big shifts in weather.